 Malted Dairy Products

-Malted dairy products such as malted milkshakes come in gluten-containing foods.
+Malted dairy products such as malted shakes and smoothie diet come in gluten-containing Diet.
 Malt is sourced from barley which naturally contains about 5 to 8 percent gluten.

 Indeed, you may find a wholesome range of gluten-free ice creams and ice cream products in the market.
 Still, it is crucial to check the ingredients list.
 Check for the phrases or ingredients like cream, cookies, cookie dough, and chocolate chip cookies.